Tutorial / 004

 What we'll be building

 Obviously, for your own project you will want to think carefully about what content you use to populate your pages.
-This will likely be based on your SEO strategy, and what you know your audience will be searching for.
+This should be based on your SEO strategy, and what you know your audience will be searching for (and their search intent).

 If you need inspiration, one my favourite examples is Canva, who's team is absolutely killing the pSEO game with dynamic pages for every type of graphic design template, format, and use case you can think of.
 This guide will focus mainly on the technical aspects of programmatic SEO, so I highly reccomend doing some reading or consulting an SEO expert if you don't yet have a solid SEO strategy.